Efficient Deep Learning with Decorrelated Backpropagation: Methods

 \subsection{Experimental validation}

-To evaluate learning performance, an 18-layer deep ResNet model was trained and tested on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) dataset~\citep{ImageNet}.
-This dataset spans 1000 object classes and contains 1,281,167 training images, 50,000 validation images and 100,000 test images~\citep{ImageNet}.
+To evaluate learning performance in DNNs, 18-, 34- and 50-layer ResNet models as well as an AlexNet model \citep{alexnet} were trained using both BP and DBP.
+Performance was evaluated using the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) dataset~\citep{ImageNet}.
+This dataset spans 1000 object classes and contains 1,281,167 training images, 50,000 validation images and 100,000 test images.

 Data preprocessing consisted of the following steps.
 First, images were normalized by subtracting the means from the RGB-channels' values and dividing by their standard deviation.
 Next, images were rescaled to $256 \times 256$ and a $224 \times 224$ crop was taken from the center.
 We used no data augmentation, but shuffled the order of the data every epoch.